-Your Programme Officer will send you an Event Information Pack in advance of each trip, with arrival arrangement details and a risk assessment.
+Your Programme Officer will send you an Event Information Pack in advance of the Graduation Event, with arrival arrangement details and a risk assessment.
 The Brilliant Club will coordinate the day and deliver sessions to students.
-We ask schools to organise the transport to and from the universities, and to notify us of dietary and mobility requirements at least two weeks in advance.
+We ask schools to organise the transport to and from the universities.
 We try, where possible, to provide trips based on travel times between your school and the university.
 In more rural areas, travel time can be significantly higher.
-If you have requests to visit certain universities or locations further afield, please let us know and we will try our best to accommodate.

 The expectation is that students are accompanied by at least one teacher, with the appropriate ratio of pupils to teachers to be determined by the school.
-Please note, we strongly recommend that the Lead Teacher attends the trips.
+Please note: we recommend that the Lead Teacher attends the event where possible.

-Our community of more than 1,000 PhD tutors is what makes The Brilliant Club unique.
-For some pupils, the only doctor they may have ever met is in a medical setting, but our programmes open up the world of academic research and give young people the opportunity to study university-level work in an accessible manner.
+Our community of more than 1,000 PhD tutors opens up the world of academic research to young people, giving them the opportunity to study university-level work and explore inspiring, cutting-edge research in an accessible manner.

-Yes.
-PhD tutors are paid for the work that they undertake in schools.
-As such, we expect them to act as professionals at all times, both in terms of adhering to appropriate codes of conduct and maintaining a sense of professional pride in the work that they do.
+Yes, our tutors are paid per placement.
+As such, we expect them to act as professionals at all times, both in terms of adhering to appropriate codes of conduct (those of schools and The Brilliant Club) and maintaining a sense of professional pride in the work that they do.